 At common law, before the 20th Century, drug possession or sale were generally not crimes.
 These laws have a dubious history, originating in xenophobia.
 They undermine personal Liberty, self-determination and personal responsibility.
 But, today’s drug crime laws are enforced in Minnesota.

 What is at stake?
 For people with no prior criminal record (most charged), avoiding a conviction can avoid a substantial loss in annual income due to employment background checks.
 For people facing long, severe incarceration terms, the goal may be to reduce or avoid a lengthy jail or prison sentence.
-Mandatory minimum sentencing statutes and the Minnesota Sentencing Guidelines must be considered.
+A criminal conviction record can also lead to becoming a victim of housing discrimination.
+Mandatory minimum sentencing statutes and the Minnesota Sentencing Guidelines (prison commitments) must be considered as well.

 What can be done?
 Some defenses can result in a complete win for the defense before trial.
-Other defenses approaches may succeed in eliminating evidence or improving the opportunity for winning a jury trial.
+Other defenses approaches may succeed in eliminating evidence or improving the opportunities for winning a jury trial.
 Another category of defenses attacks the more severe charges, often unfairly exaggerated by the prosecution.
+And some defenses apply to sentencing rather than criminal liability.

 Pretrial motions to suppress illegal evidence is important.
 These include: